Vivid Sydney transport made easy: Hop on the Metro and ride into the light

 Stay up late, get home safe

 The Metro is also all about late-night ease.
-Services generally run until midnight or 1am, depending on the day.
-This means you can enjoy more late-night Vivid Sydney revelry at places like Studio Party for Vivid LIVE.
-Or maybe you just fancy grabbing a late snack and drink post-Lights Out at 11pm.
-However your night pans out, you can stay out a little later thanks to the Metro.
+Services generally run until midnight or 1am, depending on the day — be sure check the night's schedule via Trip Planner.
+This means you can enjoy more late-night Vivid Sydney revelry at places like Studio Party for Vivid LIVE or Soft Centre.
+Or maybe you just fancy grabbing a late snack and drink after Lights Out at 11pm?
+Whatever path your Vivid Sydney adventure takes, you can stay out a little later thanks to the Metro.

 Studio Party by Mad Racket